satelliteworkshops/gitterbot/README.md

 In addition to **a functional chat bot**, you'll walk away with detailed playbooks of **advanced chatops functionality** so you can implement the chat bot in **your own chat environment**.

+If you don't get to every activity today in the workshop, that's fine!
+You will take all of the playbooks home with you.

 ![bearbot](http://www.robotshop.com/blog/en/files/teddy-bear-robot-300x180.jpg)

 Times: